-Besides using mobile or standalone headsets for showing video demos on site, there were only few initiatives to use VR for promotion on a larger scale.
+Besides using mobile or standalone headsets for showing video demos on-site, there were only a few initiatives to use VR for promotion on a larger scale.
 An enhanced version of a football table used Rift headsets in combination with table controllers to replace the real football table with an animated virtual one.
 You could switch players on the rows, watch explosions on the field and look around you while playing table football in a virtual stadium.

 A place where VR can have legs

 Walking around with VR headsets seems to be the new trend on the show.
 A Fraunhofer spin-off impressed with a large scanning area of about 200 m² where they could track about 10 people simultaneously with mounted GearVR headsets.
 The company markets a tracking system originally developed for factory size VR applications and working simulations.
 The installation is restricted to looking around with 3DOF headsets without controller interaction, yet.
-But it was already very impressive to walk through a virtual ghost house with turning walls and floors in companion of other walkers while in reality we were just swaying through an empty room.
+But it was already very impressive to walk through a virtual ghost house with turning walls and floors in the companion of other walkers while in reality, we were just swaying through an empty room.

 A Russian company offered a similar tracking system with infrared sensors integrated into carpet tiles.
 While walking on the carpet with a sensor fixed on your Oculus Go, you could make your way in VR through an abstract testing area with elevators, laser scans and narrow hallways.
 Again, interaction is not yet implemented, and player representation still very simplified in comparison to VR games.
 But the technology delivers exciting walking experiences with VR, up to the size of whole warehouses.

 This year’s CeBIT got VR going.
 The show could provide an interesting line-up of hardware developments for industry and consumer markets.
 The portfolio of applications stayed a bit too basic for the current state of VR, partly due to legal confusion, partly due to cautious marketing on a redesigned platform.
-By leveling up the application scenarios, VR could also give CeBIT a leg up in the competition for relevance.
+By levelling up the application scenarios, VR could also give CeBIT a leg up in the competition for relevance.